Unaudited Half-Yearly Financial Report

 The total columns of this statement are the profit and loss account of the Company and the revenue and capital columns represent supplementary information.

 All revenue and capital items in the above Income Statement are derived from continuing operations.
-No operations were acquired or discontinued in the year.
+No operations were acquired or discontinued in the period.

 The Company has no recognised gains or losses other than those shown above, therefore no separate statement of total recognised gains and losses has been presented.